Social media marketing takes a lot of components to succeed. It is not something you suddenly turn on and expect a steady flow of clients.

 This means you need to focus.
 Do not work on marketing your business on every social network.
 Instead, figure out the best place to put your money.
-As we talk about target market research later in this article, you can begin to see where to find the best social networks to use.
+As we talk about target market research later in this in article, you can begin to see where to find the best social networks to use.

 When it comes to budgeting, the biggest expense are usually social media ads.
 However, the good news is that the expenses on social media ads are not as expensive as traditional ad budgets.

 For example, Vast Interiors, Australia and New Zealand’s largest recycled furniture retailer used a Facebook ad campaign to generate over 2,300 Facebook fans for their business.

 Unlike traditional ads which cost around $2.50 per customer, they were able to spend $.21 per like.
 Now, the fans are the first step in generating business.

 Once you do that, you need to create solid content on a regular basis.

 The best way to execute your social media campaign is to think outside the box with your promotion strategy.
 As we discussed in the Top 10 Social Media Stories of 2015, the best ad campaigns were unique.

 Take the Vauxhall Astra’s Union Jack video.
 The British car maker celebrated their 36th year anniversary by lining up 128 Astra’s in the shape of the Union Jack.

 Instead of just creating a post saying they are a British car maker, they demonstrated how proud they are of their British staff.
 By doing so, they also got free press in British papers and additional media attention.